 Let’s do our best to be naked and free and aware of every little climactic moment, together.

-Before you go, let’s revisit a question I asked above:
+And before you go, let’s revisit a question we asked above:

 - What if you accepted this moment, and everything and everyone in it, as exactly enough?